dry rubs, gift baskets

 Tim Knox

 Eventually it was decided to put their heads together.
 Instead of competing, they would make one excellent recipe, and in 2005 this is how Knox's Spice Company began.
-At launch Bryan & Tim Knox had 3 recipes, a rib and bbq rub, a steak rub and a tropical jerk.
+At launch Bryan & Tim Knox had 3 recipes, a rib and bbq dry rub seasoning, a steak dry rub seasoning and a tropical jerk seasoning.
 All 3 of these core seasonings are still available as Chipotle BBQ, Cracked Pepper and Jamaican Jerk.
+All still made of quality ingredients with low salt contents.

 Sadly in January of 2010 Tim Knox passed away at age 39 from pulmonary fibrosis.
-His drive and incredible ability to make people think and be happy about it is greatly missed.
+His drive and incredible ability to make people think, and be happy about it is greatly missed.
+There are no words that can say how we feel about Tim's passing but will say it was a great privilege to have known him and we will proceed just as he would have wanted.

 Gourmet Spice Blends, seasonings, history

-Balancing all the aroma and flavor that make a great BBQ dry rub seasoning is our highest priority.
+Balancing the aroma and flavor that make a great BBQ dry rub seasonings is our highest priority.
 Other priorities include;

 • Make an All-Natural dry rub spice blend (as they should be)